s4n7h0/HalcyonIDE_site/content/getting-started/index.md

 ### Installing from Source

-You can also download the source from `git` and are free to compile the project in your own local machines.
+You can also download the source from `git` and free to compile the project in your own machines.

 ```sh
 # install dependencies